Daij-Djan/xsd2cocoa/README.md

 - Complex type elements (except local anonymous complex types)
 - Simple type elements/attributes (standard and custom)
-- Sequences and choices (but no nesting of the groups) Inheritance by extension
+- Inheritance by extension
-Static parsing methods for global elements (a category is generated for a complex type that is used the root element)
+- Static parsing methods for global elements (a category is generated for a complex type that is used the root element)
 - Mapping xml namespaces to class name prefixes via a specific tag in a template. (without it, namespaces are mapped 1 : 1 to Class prefixes)
 - referencing external files to copy to the destination folder when generating code
 - nested sequences&choices